 When an urgent (non-emergent) situation arises and services are needed, go to an urgent care center.
-You may also contact your Primary Care Provider (PCP) for direction.
+You may also contact your primary care provider (PCP) for direction.
 Your PCP may see you in his/her office or suggest you go to a participating urgent care center to be treated.
 Some hospitals have urgent care centers which you can access.
 You may also contact Member Services.

-Our plan covers worldwide urgently needed services and emergency medical care when you receive the care outside of the United States.
+Our plan covers emergency medical care and urgently needed services worldwide.
+You are also covered for urgently needed services and emergency medical care anywhere in the United States.